undercurrent-nyc/unmute-10002/app/markdown/about.md

-UN/MUTE-10002
+## un/mute

-February 12 - May 9, 2021
+/February 12 – May 9, 2021

-Please join us, February 12, 1pm EST to the launching of our project UN/MUTE-10002 At facebook.com/undercurrent.nyc
+/Please join us, February 12, 1pm EST to the launching of our project UN/MUTE-10002 At facebook.com/undercurrent.nyc

-Creating a fair and equitable space after COVID shuttered artists from residencies, travel, studio visits, exhibitions, and physical networking, UN/MUTE is an online residency that provides artists an opportunity for a critical exchange and collaboration while simultaneously connecting resources
+/Creating a fair and equitable space after COVID shuttered artists from residencies, travel, studio visits, exhibitions, and physical networking, UN/MUTE is an online residency that provides artists an opportunity for a critical exchange and collaboration while simultaneously connecting resources